Cresa Advisors announced the following leases:

 • Thomas P. Sullivan arranged a 15-year lease for 4,500 s/f of office space for Coliseum Dental at 244-250 West 54th Street, between Broadway and Eighth Avenue.
 The cosmetic and general dental practice is relocating from 1841 Broadway because the building is scheduled to be torn down for redevelopment.
 The landlord, Zar Properties, is completing significant building-wide upgrades.
 Zar was represented inhouse by Dario Zar and David Zar.
 The 13-story commercial building has a renovated façade, lobby and three new passenger elevators.
 The building features 11-to 15 ft. ceilings, hardwood floors and exposed brick walls.

-Lee & Associates announced that Peter Braus and Dennis Someck arranged four leases at 875 Sixth Avenue, between West 31st and West 32nd Streets.
-The property owner, Old 875 LLC and New 875 LLC, is a division of Lee & Associates NYC.
+Lee & Associates announced that Peter Braus and Dennis Someck arranged four leases at 875 Sixth Avenue, between West 31st and West 32nd Streets, on behalf of the property owner, Old 875 LLC and New 875 LLC, a division of Lee & Associates NYC.

 • Cambridge Insurance Advisors will be moving within the building, from a 2,941 s/f space on the eighth floor to a 3,809 s/f space on the tenth floor.
 The lease term is five years.
-Braus and Someck represented the tenant.
-Michael Kaufman of the Kaufman Organization represented the landlord.
+Braus and Someck represented the owner.
+Michael Kaufman of the Kaufman Organization represented the tenant.

 • Commonwealth Toy & Novelty Co. will be moving to a 1,481 s/f space on the 17th floor.
 The lease term is three years.
-Braus and Someck represented the tenant.
-Barry Goodman of Newmark Knight Frank represented the landlord.
+Braus and Someck represented the owner.
+Barry Goodman of Newmark Knight Frank represented the tenant.

 • Chief Media has renewed its 6,992 s/f lease on the 11th floor for three years.
-The building owner was represented by Peter Occhi of Cushman & Wakefield.
+The tenant was represented by Peter Occhi of Cushman & Wakefield.

 Fashion designer Bibhu Mohapatra is taking new studio space at 212 West 35th street.
 Bibhu’s firm recently celebrated its ten-year anniversary and its brand lines have been worn by Michelle Obama.
 Bibhu Fashions, LLC signed a 1,470 s/f three-year lease in the Garment District builing, Sam Stein of The Kaufman Organization represented the landlord, The Kaufman Organization, while Steven Marvin of Olmstead Properties represented the tenant in the transaction.
 Constructed in 1924, 212 West 35th Street is a 77,067-square-foot, 16-story brick and steel building in the Garment District with modern, open office spaces.
 Rent in the transaction was $47 psf.